rcodin/polymage/sandbox/apps/python/multigrid/README.md

 - tune - uses the app\_tuner.py file and tunes for various configurations of group and tile size.

-- existing - compiles and runs an existing optimized C file.
+- existing - compiles and executes an existing optimized C file.

-- ready - runs an already compiled version of the optimized C code.
+- ready - executes an already compiled version of the optimized C code.

 - clean/cleaner - deletes the shared object and the optimized C file.